syauqy/landing-pippin-app/public/content/privacy.md

 ## 10. Contact Us

-If you have questions or comments about this policy, you may email us at [hey@getpippin.app](mailto:hey@getpippin.app).
+If you have questions or comments about this policy, you may email us at [hey@syauqy.dev](mailto:hey@syauqy.dev).